ProxymanApp/atlantis/README.md

 ![Atlantis: Debug iOS with ease](https://raw.githubusercontent.com/ProxymanApp/atlantis/main/images/proxyman_atlantis.png)

 ## How to use
-1. Install Atlantis by CocoaPod or SPM, then starting one single line of code:
+1. Install Atlantis by CocoaPod or SPM, then starting Atlantis
 ```swift
 import Atlantis